ericcornelissen/git-tag-annotation-action/SECURITY.md

 ## Reporting a Vulnerability

-The maintainers of the Git Tag Annotation Action take security bugs very seriously.
+The maintainers of this project take security bugs very seriously.
 We appreciate your efforts to responsibly disclose your findings.
-Due to the non-funded open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.
+Due to the non-funded and open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.

-To report a security issue in a supported version of the Git Tag Annotation Action, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"git-tag-annotation-action"_ in the subject line.
+To report a security issue in a supported version of the project, send an email to [security@ericcornelissen.dev] and include the terms "SECURITY" and "git-tag-annotation-action" in the subject line.
 Please do not open a regular issue or Pull Request in the public repository.

-If you found a security bug in an unsupported version of the Git Tag Annotation Action, please report this publicly.
+If you found a security bug in an unsupported version of the project, please report this publicly.
 For example, as a regular issue in the public repository.

 ## Advisories